Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Conclusions

 \section{Conclusions}

-We have proposed a machine learning approach to learn a state feedback policy for fluid restless multi-armed bandit problems with affine and quadratic state equations.
-Instead of relying on black-box algorithms that automatically learn nonlinear patterns, we introduce a feature augmentation technique and use OCT-H. Our computational experiments demonstrate that this approach effectively learns high-quality policies for a variety of problems across different sizes and time horizons.
+We have proposed a machine learning approach to learn a time-dependent state feedback policy for FRMABPs with affine and quadratic state equations.
+Instead of relying on black-box algorithms that automatically learn nonlinear patterns, we introduce a feature augmentation technique and use OCT-H. Our computational experiments demonstrate that this approach effectively learns high-quality policies for a variety of models across different sizes and time horizons.

+Regarding limitations and future extensions, while our experiments demonstrate that the trained policies are reasonably robust to parameter perturbations, the proposed approach is currently designed for fixed parameter configurations.
+Developing a more flexible and efficient learning algorithm that can adapt to dynamic changes in parameter settings is an important direction for future work.
+Additionally, extending our framework to more general fluid MDP models is a promising avenue for further research.

+{Furthermore, our work faces inherent theoretical limitations: for the models studied, neither the finiteness of the number of subintervals in the PMP extremals nor their global optimality is guaranteed a priori.
+Nevertheless, our numerical results are encouraging: the controls exhibit finitely many switches, the extremal solutions appear unique, and the computed PMP-Gaps are consistently small and nonnegative.
+A rigorous theoretical analysis remains necessary to formally establish these properties.}

 \begin{appendices}